EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Analysis

 In Figure \ref{temprad}, we find that the blackbody temperature plateaus over the first $\sim 3$ days and peaks at $\sim 20,000$ K, declines until $\sim 20$ days, and plateaus around 5000 K for the remaining epochs.
 The blackbody radius decreases over the first $\sim 3$ days, increases around $\sim$ 20 days, and then plateaus around $4 \times 10^{15}$ cm.
 The decline in temperature until $\sim 6$ days after peak light is very similar to the behavior exhibited by samples of SNe Ic-BL presented in \citet{Taddia2018} and \citet{Srinivasaragavan2024b}.
 However, the radii of the SNe in these samples exhibited a decline after $\sim 10$ days after peak light, while the radius plateaus in SN 2025wkm.
+We note that small-scale variability in the temperature and radius is spurious and is an artifact of the fitting procedure.

 In addition, the early-time behavior within the three days is unlike what is seen for most SNe Ic-BL.
 The plateau in temperature and decline in radius may be an artifact of the fitting procedure due to degeneracies between the blackbody temperature and radius.
 However, it is physically possible if a central engine is heating up inner parts of the ejecta, while outer parts are already optically thin.
 In this scenario, we expect the temperature to increase while the radius recedes.
 This scenario is consistent with progenitor scenarios we test in \S \ref{LCmodel}.
 The blackbody radius we derive at $\sim 2$ days is around $7.9 \times 10^{14}$ cm, which corresponds to an average velocity over the first 2 days of $\sim 0.15 c$.
 This is comparable to the average velocity of EP250108a/SN 2025kg of $\sim 0.1c$ over the first 3.9 days.